Is there such a thing as the perfect data format? No, of course not, but does anything come close? Yes. Trusty old comma-separated values, or CSV.

 CSV is incredibly easy to parse.
 CSV is unusual in that no formal specification exists for the format but that doesn’t mean you’ll have difficulty parsing it with a computer program.
 The closest thing to a spec is RFC 4180; its definition of the format runs to seven bullet points and just over 300 words.
 And you’ll be hard-pressed to find a programming language that doesn’t come with a CSV parser built in.

-CSV isn’t perfect, and the most obvious downsides are it’s lack of support for metadata and character-encoding.
-If you want metadata for your CSV you’ll either need to store it elsewhere — probably on a publicly-accessible server — or squeeze it into the data file itself in an ugly fashion1.
+CSV isn’t perfect: the most obvious downsides are its lack of support for metadata and character-encoding.
+Without metadata to describe the columns, everything is a string.
+If you do want metadata for your CSV you’ll either need to store it elsewhere — probably on a publicly-accessible server — or squeeze it into the data file itself in an ugly fashion1.

 The first idea is great if done correctly.
 To paraphrase Tim Berners-Lee, if you generate a small, separate, metadata file for each datafile the results can be harvested and, like the data itself, distributed and harvested as linked data.
 Any open dataset can be registered at the Datahub, data.gov.uk, and data.gov, among others.